Information and requirements for virtual worlds etc

 Regions in Second Life are extremely expensive, new ones purchased from Linden Lab (who owns Second Life) cost $1,000 USD and there is a monthly fee of $295 USD.
 Used regions purchased from other people there range in price, but about $400 or so is what one can expect to pay.
 The $295/mo fee still applies, and there is a $100 fee for changing the name of the region, moving it to a different location or transfering it to someone else.

-Regions in Metropolis grid are typically self hosted, in otherwords, this grid allows you to run the software on your own computer and connect that computer to their grid and run it.
-The grid provides the background services your region requires- logging you and other people into it, storing your avatar's inventory, providing profile, search, ad and group services etc. They also offer inexpensive hosted regions for those who can't or don't wish to run one on their own.
-This grid is based in Germany but not only is their web site in dual languages of English and German, but most of the people are versed in both languages.
+Regions in opensim are often self hosted, connected to a free public grid allows you to run the software on your own computer and connect that computer to their grid and run it.
+The grid then provides the background services your region requires- logging you and other people into it, storing your avatar's inventory, providing profile, search, ad and group services etc. Grids also offer inexpensive hosted regions for those who can't or don't wish to run one on their own.

 Most decent computers will run the required opensim software fine, Pentium PC, Linux, Mac, centOS and many others will all run it.
 Some OS may be trickier to configure and setup than others.
 I have used as sim servers a couple of Dell GX 520 Pc's purchased used on Ebay cheap, they ran XP pro.
 These days I have a Dell Workstation running the sim.